Citizen's Guide to Colorado Auto Collision Coverage

 Why this guide matters

 Collision coverage is supposed to protect the insured vehicle against direct physical damage from impact or upset.
-In practice, the main disputes are not whether the car was damaged, but how the policy measures the insurer's obligation.
-The biggest fights usually arise over whether the loss is repairable, whether the vehicle is a total loss, what actual cash value means, what deductible applies, whether betterment is being imposed, and whether appraisal is available or appropriate. fileciteturn54file0
+In practice, the main disputes are often not whether the car was damaged, but how the policy measures the insurer's obligation.

 What this guide is for